thanhhang1306/AstroGhost/README.md

 # AstroGhost (a novel RPG game by Hang Pham)
 AstroGhost is a novel RPG game made by Hang Pham, where users follow the journey of seven ghosts who are currently trapped on an alien planet.
-Armed with unique skills from each ghost, players will navigate the world from the perspective of one ghost, ensuring the survival of the ghost-kind against the evil aliens!
+AArmed with unique skills from each ghost, players will navigate the world from the perspective of one ghost, fighting with the enemies to ensure the survival of the ghost-kind against the evil aliens!
 The characters within the game are personally designed with inspiration from Genshin Impact (by HoYoverse).
 The targeted audience for AstroGhost is 12+.
 Note that this game has only been tested on Windows OS, not Mac OS.
 Therefore, playing on Mac OS might lead to incompatible fonts and other issues.

 ## Guide to Game